 - Alternate form: - For multiple forms, evidence can be provided to indicate that the alternate forms yield consistent scores across probes within a given set (e.g., using median score of multiple probes) and across time period. - Internal consistency (alpha): - Ad hoc methods for item-based measures include internal consistency methods such as alpha.
 Alpha is the mean of all possible split halves (Cronbach, 1951).
-However, alpha is not an index of test homogeneity or quality per se (Schmitt, 1996; Sijtsma, 2009). - Test-retest: - Test-retest data should be provided with a minimal time period of 1 week (no more than two) - Inter-rater: - O The TRC strongly recommends that inter-rater reliability be reported for tests which are subjective and require human judgment (e.g., open-ended questions as opposed to simple choice selection or computer recorded responses that would not require inter-rater reliability.
+However, alpha is not an index of test homogeneity or quality per se (Schmitt, 1996; Sijtsma, 2009). - Inter-rater: - The TRC strongly recommends that inter-rater reliability be reported for tests which are subjective and require human judgment (e.g., open-ended questions as opposed to simple choice selection or computer recorded responses that would not require interrater reliability.
 The analyses should acknowledge that raters can differ not only in consistency, but also in level.
 Possible analyses include multilevel models of ratings within judges and students, generalizability theory, and invariance testing in SEM.

-\Note that the TRC does not accept split-half reliability metrics.
+\Note that the TRC does not accept split-half reliability or test-retest metrics.
 Split half reliability is problematic given that these methods can be arbitrary and potentially artefactual.
-Additionally, the TRC does not recommend that vendors submit test-retest as a reliability metric.
-Test-retest is problematic given that high and low retest reliability may not always signal a reliable assessment, but instead reflect student growth patterns (e.g., high test-retest can mean that students aren't changing over time, or maintaining the same rank order, and low test-retest can mean that students are meaningfully changing over time and changing differently).
+Test-retest is problematic given that high and low retest reliability may not always signal a reliable assessment, but instead reflect student growth patterns (e.g., high test-retest can mean that students aren't changing over time, or maintaining the same rank order, and low testretest can mean that students are meaningfully changing over time and changing differently).